fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 the field `spec.serviceAccountName` for specifying the Kubernetes `ServiceAccount` on the same namespace of the object that must be used for getting access to the respective cloud resources.
-This field would be optional, and when not present the behavior would be the same as before this feature, i.e. the feature only activates when the field is present and a cloud provider among `aws`, `azure` or `gcp` is specified in the `spec.provider` field (or similar, see the last paragraph of this section).
+This field would be optional, and when not present the original behavior would be observed, i.e. the feature only activates when the field is present and a cloud provider among `aws`, `azure` or `gcp` is specified in the `spec.provider` field (or similar, see the last paragraph of this section).
 If only the `spec.provider` field is present, then the controller would